Book an appointment using SetMore

 If you are a service member, you have likely been reassigned to a new station at least once.
-This change in “home base” often comes with a change in pay.
-Military pay is based on the rank that you have earned and comes with a small allowance for housing and food.
+This change in “home base” or types of deployment in military often comes with a change in pay.
+Military pay is based on the rank that you have earned.
+It also comes with a small allowance for housing and food.

-It would be rare for your pay to be decreased, but I have seen even small increases go towards a modification in child support.
-In this situation, you can be taken to court if your child’s other parent believes that the pay increase you have received justifies an increase in your monthly child support obligation.
+It would be rare for your pay to be decreased.
+However, I have seen even small increases go towards a modification in child support.
+In such, you can be taken to court if your child’s other parent believes that the pay increase justifies an increase in your monthly child support obligation.

 While your pay may not decrease, the allowance for housing, utilities, and other necessities may decrease.
 Taken together, your overall income may see a slight decrease every month.
 Over a year, this puts a strain on your ability to pay your child support obligation moving forward.
-With this type of scenario in mind, you may have to be the party to file the modification request to get the obligation decreased.
-Couple these factors with a move that may take you to a location with a higher cost of living, and you will need to be aware of what your rights are in terms of the legal system in Texas.
+In this scenario, you may need to file a modification request.
+This is to reduce the obligation, especially if you’re moving to an area with a higher cost of living.
+You should be aware of your rights within the Texas legal system.

-Thus far, we have been discussing the challenges that face you as a servicemember when you are ordered to pick up and move your life across the state or the country.
+We’ve been discussing the challenges servicemembers face when ordered to relocate across the state or country.
 What happens if you have been deployed across the globe?
-With conflicts ongoing worldwide, hundreds of thousands of service members have been deployed to those locations.
-If you are a parent, this deployment can be complicated.
+With conflicts ongoing worldwide, hundreds of thousands of servicemembers have been deployed to those locations.
+If you are a parent, such types of deployment in military can be complicated.

-Changes in pay, separation of parents and children, and the difficulties associated with making scheduled court appearances are all problems that arise when your station is changed here in the United States.
+Changing stations in the United States can lead to problems such as pay changes, separation from children, and challenges in making scheduled court appearances.
 All of these factors come into play when you are deployed as well.
 While deployment is only a temporary change in your life, the notice you are provided before moving can be concise.
 This leaves you little time to prepare for the move and to be able to take steps to prepare.

 Servicemember’s Civil Relief Act